 Amala Gameela embarked on her dance career with Diana Shahein of Beledi Dance Theatre in Stroudsburg, PA, was a core member of Embers & Emeralds, an award winning belly dance troupe based in Easton, PA, and was selected by Gamila El Masri to dance in her production, Night of the Hareem in NYC.
 She was welcomed to Bethlehem, PA in 2007 and has been invited to assist Touchstone Theatre’s production, Tales of the Middle East, appeared on several TV channels, and featured as a local artist through Touchstone’s Firehouse Fridays and annual performances at Musikfest among more.
 Amala left Pennsylvania to pursue her passions and start a new chapter living in paradise in 2015.
-She loves being in Hawaii full time, has already established a following in Honolulu and is a proud board member of The Middle Eastern Dance Artists of Hawaii.
+She loves being in Hawaii full time, has already established a following in Honolulu and is the proud president of The Middle Eastern Dance Artists of Hawaii.

 Amala’s sensational performances are elegant and full of expression ranging from mysterious and enchanting to delicate and flirty to fast paced and energetic.
 She is a celebrated entertainer and featured performer in Hawaii and along the East Coast at various restaurants and night clubs in addition to performing at countless special events such as weddings, corporate parties, concerts, private celebrations, and festivals.
 Amala has also graced the stage and captivated audiences internationally in Central and South America.